shortstack/lcvr-to-timesketch/README.md

     ![](<./screenshots/Screenshot 2024-01-19 at 3.59.28 PM.png>)

-* You can see the data being sent through your output by clicking `View Samples` on the outputs screen
+* You can see the data being sent through your outputs by clicking `View Samples` on the outputs screen
-    * This JSON is what is being sent to your webhook, and you can see what parts of it we are using in the `webhook/hooks.json` file
+    * This JSON is what is being sent to your webhooks, and you can see what parts of it we are using in the `webhook/hooks.json` file

     ![](<./screenshots/Screenshot 2024-01-19 at 4.00.43 PM.png>)

-* If there are any errors sending data to your webhook, you will see them under `Platform Logs` -> `Error`
+* If there are any errors sending data to your webhooks, you will see them under `Platform Logs` -> `Error`
 * If you have Slack notifications enabled in the webhook service, you will get progress updates in Slack
-* Plaso files tend to take a while to generate--once the plaso file has been generated, it will begin importing into Timesketch.
+* Plaso files tend to take a while to generate--once the plaso file has been generated (either within LimaCharlie or on your Timesketch server), it will begin importing into Timesketch.
 You will be able to see the import progress in the Timesketch GUI.